LisaHackett97/fun-space-quiz/README.md

 - jshint gives me a msg that emailjs is not defined.
 However if I do define it, it causes a 501 error or 405 error on live site.
 Removed the declaration.

 - carousel/figures imgs on smaller screens were not taking up full width and looked strected vertically
   - Media query applied to small and x-small screens.
 Change display of carousel.
-H1 hidden on sm/xs, therfore imgs take up more of screen and layout is easier to show with small prev/next indicators.
+H1 hidden on sm/xs, therefore imgs take up more of screen and layout is easier to show with small prev/next indicators.
 Update spacing around headers and font size.
 Reviewed again and decided to change width on carousel items all screen sizes, adjusted column set for large screens, some small adjs for media query sm and xs and reverted to the same colour for  contrls indicators on all screens.
 Also needed to decrease size of indicators to reduce space they were taking up on screen.

 - The game wasn't shuffling questions when new game btn clicked. run game needed to part of the query selector function for reset click event listener.